wejn/electricimp-cmdline/README.md

 # Electric Imp code upload utility
 This Ruby script takes care of code upload from commandline to Electric Imp IDE.

-It is in no way endorsed by Electric Imp, Inc. and in fact, it uses unofficial REST API that might change at any moment (thus breaking this script).
+It is in no way endorsed by Electric Imp, Inc. and in fact, *it uses unofficial REST API that might change at any moment (thus breaking this script)*.

-It is based on [forum post by mikob](http://forums.electricimp.com/discussion/2533/alternative-for-those-who-don039t-like-the-web-ide) but slightly improved to suit my needs:
+It is based on a [forum post by mikob](http://forums.electricimp.com/discussion/2533/alternative-for-those-who-don039t-like-the-web-ide) but slightly improved to suit my needs:

 - it can auto-fetch the token in several ways
 - it can login to the web api (and cache token)
 - no need to enter any commandline options, all specified within config file

-Bear in mind this was developed on Linux, in Ruby and as a quickie.
-Unless you want to get your hands dirty (and know a bit of Ruby), you might have a hard time getting this to work.
+Bear in mind this was developed on Linux, in Ruby, and as a quickie.
+You might need to get your hands dirty and know a bit of Ruby in order to get this script to work.

 ## Installation
 Install Ruby 2.0+, then install `json` and `sqlite3` gems.